SinazoD/HTML-CSS/README.md

 Div element takes all the available width
-The html span element is a generic inline container for inline elements and content It is used to group elements for styling purposes(by using the class or Id attribute) The span is used as a inline part.
+The html span element is a generic inline container for inline elements and content It is used to group elements for styling purposes(by using the class or Id attribute) WORKING WITH FORMS AND INTERACTIVE ELEMENTS
+ An html form is used to collect user input.The user input is then sent to a server for processing.
+ The html form element is used to create an html form for user input.
+ The form element is a customer for different types of input elements: text fields, checkboxes, radio buttons, submit buttons etc
+ Input elememt is the most used form element.
+ Examples:
+ Input type="text" displays a single line text input field.
+ Input type="radio" displays a radio button for selection of one of many choices.
+Input type="checkboxes" displays a checkbox for selecting zero or more of many choices.
+Input type="submit" displays a submit button for submitting a form.
+Input type="button" displays a declarable button.
+ORGANAZING TABULAR INFORMATION IN HTML
+BUILDING TABLES IN HTML:
+ HTML tables allow web developers to arrange data into rows and columns.
+To create ana html table, you use several different HTML elements in just the right combination.
+Table:wraps the whole table.
+Table row(TR):wraps around a set of elements, defining them as belonging to the same row.
+Table header: Defines the header of the column.
+Table data:marks the actual bits of data.
+Html table can have different sizes of each comn row or entire table.
+We use the style attribute with the width or height properties to specify the size of a table, row or column.
+The span is used as a inline part.
 INTRODUCTION TO CSS
 CSS is used to make web pages look better and more appealing.